zhouyige66/Chat/chat-ios/Alamofire-master/Documentation/Alamofire 4.0 Migration Guide.md

         guard let data = data else { return .failure(customError) }

         // 1) Validate the response to make sure everything looks good
-        // 2) If validation fails, you can now parse the error message out of the
+        // 2) If validation fails, you can now parse the error chatMessage out of the
         //    data if necessary and add that to your custom error if you wish.

         return .success